AJITKUMAR130012/ML-For-Teach/Placement/README.md

 # Placement Prediction ML Project

-This project predicts whether a student will get placed or not based on various features such as academic performance, skills, and background.
+This project predicts whether a student will get placed or not based on various features such as IQ and CGPA.

 ## 📂 Project Files